kide-vm/kide/lib/risc/README.md

 # Risc Machine

-The RiscMachine, is an abstract machine with registers.
+The Risc Machine, is an abstract machine with registers.
 Think of it as an arm machine with normal instruction names.
 It is not however an abstraction of existing hardware, but only of that subset that we need.